filecash/filecash_announcement/README.md

 - Filecash Roadmap: https://app.instagantt.com/shared/s/ZOdqrgBwE7zfgrBGkxA7/latest

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

+#### Announcement - 16GB sector on-lining is postponed
+  Frequent forking of on-chain data was detected at the initiation logic of 16 GB sector during the internal community test, we hence upgraded part of the logic and it should finish within two more days for test verification.
+We have hereby determined, for the sake of over-rounded upgrade experience, that the 16GB sector initiates at the block height of 253510(10:00, January 25, 2021, Beijing time).

 #### Filecash to support 16GB sector on 19th January, 2021
   Filecash plans to support 16GB sector at the block height of 244780(at around 10:00am Jan 22, 2021 Beijing time).